DeMaCS-UNICAL/LoIDE/README.md

 ## Online Beta
 Find a live beta version at www.mat.unical.it/calimeri/projects/loide

-This online version uses the [EmbASPServerExecutor](https://github.com/DeMaCS-UNICAL/ASPServerExecutor) to run the ASP solvers
+This online version uses the [EmbASPServerExecutor](https://github.com/DeMaCS-UNICAL/EmbASPServerExecutor) to run the solvers

 ## Purpose